Florence Goodenough: Academic career

+Major accomplishments

+Goodenough studied psychology in a time where the study of nature vs. nurture was argued for what contributed more towards a child's development.
+Her mentor, Lewis Terman, believed nature was the more important factor for child development, arguing that the environment showed heavy influence in their personality and abilities in school.
+Two main areas of focus when discussing nature vs nurture effects were on a child's IQ and their emotional development.
+Goodenough opposed the previous well respected views, and believed it was the child's maturation that played the major role in a child's emotional development.
+She wanted to test the basis of fixed intelligence with the results shown through IQ testing.
+Defending these beliefs, she published books explaining her theories and thoughts on this in 1939–1940.

-During her time at the University of Minnesota, Goodenough created the Draw-a-Man test (Goodenough-Harris Draw-A-Person Test), which could measure intelligence in children.
-She published the test in Measurement of Intelligence (1926) by drawing, which included detailed accounts of procedures, scoring, and examples.
-After her publication of the Draw-a-Man test, Goodenough expanded the Stanford Binet scale for children into the Minnesota Preschool Scale in 1932.
-Goodenough's most significant contribution to psychology was her advancement of sampling in 1928, which would become to be known as event and time sampling, a method still in extensive use to this day.
+In addition to her time at the University of Minnesota, Goodenough created the draw-a-man test, used to measure intelligence in children.
+She published the test in Measurement of Intelligence (1926), including detailed accounts of procedures, scoring, and examples.
+After her publication of the draw-a-man test, Goodenough expanded the Stanford-Binet Scale for children into the Minnesota Preschool Scale in 1932.
+Goodenough's most significant contribution to psychology was her advancement of sampling in 1928, which would become to be known as event and time sampling, a method that is still in use in the 21st century.